Tetovo: SFR Yugoslavia

-Break up of Yugoslavia
+Breakup of Yugoslavia

-When it became obvious in 1990 that Yugoslavia was about to fall, over 2,000 ethnic Albanians marched through Tetovo demanding secession from the Socialist Republic of Macedonia and unity with Albania.
-Self-determination of an ethnic minority within a state was not a right under the Socialist Republic of Macedonia's constitution, and protesting their lack of representation under the constitution of a new Republic of Macedonia, the Albanians of Macedonia boycotted the referendum on independence from Yugoslavia and were thus excluded from almost any representation in the new government.
-Tetovo became headquarters of the new Albanian political parties, which were regarded as unconstitutional by the Republic of Macedonia.
-Tensions worsened, Tetovo, along with the city of Gostivar, took in and sheltered several thousands of Bosnian Muslim refugees from 1992 until the end of the Bosnian war.
-Prior to the NATO bombing of Serb forces in Kosovo, Tetovo became the rear supply base for the Kosovo Liberation Army, and then later home to over 100,000 Kosovar refugees from the Kosovo war.
-In 1997, Alajdin Demiri, the mayor of Tetovo, was jailed for raising the double headed eagle flag of Albania from Tetovo town hall, and by 2000 the outbreak of hostilities in Tanusevci had spilled into the towns of Tetovo and Gostivar.
+Tetovo, along with the city of Gostivar, took in and sheltered several thousands of Bosnian Muslim refugees from 1992 until the end of the Bosnian war.

+In 1997, Alajdin Demiri, the mayor of Tetovo, was jailed for raising the double headed eagle flag of Albania from Tetovo's town hall, and by 2000 the outbreak of hostilities in Tanuševci had spilled into the towns of Tetovo and Gostivar.
 In 2001, ethnic Albanians launched an insurgency, with Tetovo being the main backdrop of the war.
-Fortunately, the Ohrid Agreement was established, allowing peace to return to the city again.
+After the signing of the Ohrid Agreement, fighting ceased and peace returned to the city, lasting to the present day.